uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 1. To run the app, use `npm run dev`.

-1. To run static export of your app in disconnected mode, use `npm run export:dev`.
+> As of now, static export in disconnected mode is not supported.

 ## Integrating with the server-side